sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 These levels are designated by the symbol in the header of the variable’s column:

-- The *ID* variable type is unique to jamovi.
+- The *ID* variable type |ID| is unique to jamovi.
 It’s intended for variables that contain identifiers that you would almost never want to analyse.
   For example, a persons name, or a participant ID.
 Specifying an ID variable type can improve performance when interacting with very large data sets.

-- *Nominal* variables are for categorical variables which are text labels, for example a column called Gender with the values Male and Female would be nominal.
+- *Nominal* variables |nominal| are for categorical variables which are text labels, for example a column called Gender with the values “Male” and “Female” would be nominal.
 So would a person’s name.
 Nominal variable values can also have a numeric value.
 These variables are used most often when importing data which codes values with numbers rather than text.
-For example, a column in a dataset may contain the values 1 for males, and 2 for females.
+For example, a column in a dataset may contain the values 1 for “Male”, and 2 for “Female”.
 It is possible to add nice “human-readable” labels to these values with the variable editor (more on this later).

-- *Ordinal* variables are like Nominal variables, except the values have a specific order.
+- *Ordinal* variables |ordinal| are like Nominal variables, except the values have a specific order.
 An example is a Likert scale with 3 being “strongly agree” and -3 being “strongly disagree”.

-- *Continuous* variables are variables which exist on a continuous scale.
+- *Continuous* variables |continuous| are variables which exist on a continuous scale.
 Examples might be height or weight.
 This is also referred to as ``Interval`` or ``Ratio scale``.

 In addition, you can also specify different data types: variables have a